Sri Lanka finds blood clots among AstraZeneca recipients – latest updates

 India has been in the grips of a wave of infections blamed on lax government rules and a new "double mutant" virus variant, adding almost 3.5 million new cases this month alone.

-Health ministry data showed a record 2,023 fatalities and 295,000 new cases in 24 hours, among the world's biggest daily case totals and on a par with numbers seen in the United States during a deadly surge in January.
+Health Ministry data showed a record 2,023 fatalities and 295,000 new cases in 24 hours, among the world's biggest daily case totals and on par with numbers seen in the United States during a deadly surge in January.

 Some places in China face tight vaccine supply